-On the one hand, Marcus advises himself to focus on the project of ethical development, which is within his power: trying to lead the life of a good person (someone who does 'just
+On the one hand, Marcus advises himself to focus on the project of ethical development, which is within his power: trying to lead the life of a good person (someone who does 'just actions and has a kind disposition') and gradually coming to love the 'expertise' or 'skill' of

-This does not mean passively resigning yourself to events, however.
-Stoic acceptance entails recognising that some things are outside your control, and that if those events have actually happened, this must be acknowledged and accepted.
-However, you still try to do your best in responding to these events, because that is something which is under your control.
-Put another way: Stoic serenity comes from 'accepting reality' or 'accepting the facts' - but not giving up!
+This does not mean passively resigning yourself to events.
+Stoic acceptance entails recognising that some things are outside your control, and that if those events have actually happened this must be acknowledged and accepted.
+You still try to do your best in responding to these events because that is something which is under your control.
+Put another way: Stoic serenity comes from 'accepting reality' or 'accepting the facts' but not giving up!
 It is also about maintaining a sense of purpose regarding the aspects of your life that you can actually determine.